 The question of coaching or no coaching often haunts every student’s mind after completing 10th boards who aspire to take Joint Entrance Exam.
 Cracking one of the toughest exams of the country is a dream of many but aspirants have a lot on their plate from maintaining school attendance, grabbing good grades to prepare for IIT-JEE.

-With high expectations to ace JEE comes along the question of how to prepare for it.
-Many aspirants look to take help of coaching centers while others prefer self-study.
-Coaching centres have become a flourishing industry around entrance exams like JEE which help aspirants achieve their goal.
+With high expectations to ace, JEE comes along with the question of how to prepare for it.
+Many aspirants look to take the help of coaching centers while others prefer self-study.
+Coaching centers have become a flourishing industry around entrance exams like JEE Main & JEE Advanced which help aspirants achieve their goals.

 Before getting into whether coaching is important or not to ace the exam, let’s look at what data study has to say:

 A study done by IIT-Guwahati in 2016 stated that 52.4% of students who got admissions to IITs had done self-study for JEE Advanced.
 44.5% students who got admissions in IIT had taken help from coaching centers and the remaining 2% took help from private coaching.